-Alignment to standards – Online materials should provide a clear designation of the standards they teach in each lesson and should provide sufficient coverage of your local standards to make them useful and productive in your teaching environment.
+Online materials should provide a clear designation of the standards they teach in each lesson and should provide sufficient coverage of your local standards to make them useful and productive in your teaching environment.
 Whether based on the Common Core or not, state-approved standards are here to stay as a way to document the instructional goals of teachers and students alike.

-Flexibility of delivery – A lesson may take place as part of a station rotation model, or in the room of a reading or math specialist.
+A lesson may take place as part of a station rotation model, or in the room of a reading or math specialist.
 It may be part of a flipped classroom where direct instruction happens at home and guided practice in the classroom.
 It may be delivered one-on-one to accommodate physical, emotional, developmental, or scheduling needs for learners.
 Online materials need to be flexible and accessible enough to support this range of delivery modes.

 The writing lessons for Exact Path are designed from the ground up to be self-contained instruction for a learner-driven experience, including direct instruction, practice with feedback, a quiz to assess understanding, and open response activities to practice writing that can be turned in for teacher feedback.
 This range of instruction can be used in combinations of independent learning, work with a tutor or specialist, small group lessons, or full class instruction.

-Engagement – Ask a group of teachers to name their main challenge and most will likely say classroom management.
+Ask a group of teachers to name their main challenge and most will likely say classroom management.
 A key to managing a group of learners is designing classroom environments and lessons that engage the learner, provide opportunities for learner autonomy, and engage a range of learners.
 This is part of the art of teaching.
 Online materials should provide engaging experiences for learners, with age-appropriate use of multimedia, storylines, and characters or real world scenarios.
 You want your students eager to hear that they get to work with these materials – you want to hear cheers not groans when you announce the next step in their school day.

-The new Exact Path writing lessons use visually appealing animated characters which age and mature as the lessons move from kindergarten to sixth grade.
+Exact Path writing lessons use visually appealing animated characters which age and mature as the lessons move from kindergarten to sixth grade.
 For younger learners, the lessons have recurring characters in a colorful world that appears like a television cartoon.
 For older grades, the visual style shifts to a graphic novel style with older characters in a summer camp setting.
 Learners feel like they are watching videos or playing a game as they work through these rich, media experiences.

-Relevance – Coupled with engagement, relevance stands as a key to activating learner’s internal motivation to learn.
+Coupled with engagement, relevance stands as a key to activating learner’s internal motivation to learn.
 The age-old question from kids in the classroom is “Why are we learning this lesson?”
 Your lessons or materials need to provide a hook into the lesson, a sense of the importance of the topic to the everyday life of the learner.

-The Exact Path writing lessons and tasks leverage realistic settings and topics of relevance to learners in the K-6 grade range.
+Exact Path writing lessons and tasks leverage realistic settings and topics of relevance to learners in the K-6 grade range.
 These lessons involve storylines and songs and such to hook the learners into the task of writing, bringing learner attention to the material.
 The examples in the lesson and interactive questions follow topics like favorite foods, school events, and research on animals for relevance to the lives of young learners.
 The writing samples follow grade-appropriate vocabulary usage expectations to ensure understanding and relevance for each age group.

 Beyond the writing lessons described thus far, it’s instructive to look at a unit of lessons from Edmentum’s middle and high school courses, specifically the Geometry unit on Similarity and Proof.

-Instructional approach – Instructional materials embody particular instructional models.
+Instructional materials embody particular instructional models.
 Each district and school sets expectations for teachers around how learners are taught and what instruction and interaction look like in their classrooms.
 Is your high school classroom focused on direct instruction with a teacher at the front lecturing about a topic?
 Do you flip the classroom model and have learners answering challenging application questions with an expert teacher during the school day, with direct instruction provided online at home?
 Do you set up environments and pose problems where learners engage in projects to demonstrate they mastered the subject matter defined by your state standards?

 The Similarity and Proof unit in Geometry includes four lessons, a course activity, a unit activity, and a group discussion.
 The instructional tutorials follow a modern model where early in the lesson the learner is presented a scenario in an interactive tool to explore and manipulate through some guided tasks.
 For example, the lesson on Properties of Dilation provides a pre-populated tool with a scenario about altering a logo for a boat dealer.
 By the end of the exploratory task, learners capture observations and conclusions they have drawn about slopes and congruence from direct exposure to the process of dilating triangle shapes.
 Then, the lesson follows up this exploration with a brief summary of the principles at play to make sure the learner has drawn the most important conclusions.
 This pattern plays out across the lessons, enhanced by student-driven projects in the course activity and unit activity, and an opportunity to generate discussion amongst students about their views on an innovation in the 1600s of the pantograph and how it relates to congruence and similarity.

-Rigor – Finally, instructional materials need to provide rigor across multiple dimensions:
+Finally, instructional materials need to provide rigor across multiple dimensions: